achmed20/dcplus2phpbb/README.md

         ./dcconvert.php mysql://admin:admin@192.168.12.111:3306/dc2 mysql://admin:admin@192.168.12.111:3306/phpbb

 After the conversion you need to set the propper rights for each forum (probably just copy them from the default forum) and refresh each forum.
-Otherwhise it wont phpBB wont show you any post, counts, answers etc. refresh migh need to be done multiple times
+Otherwhise it wont phpBB wont show you any post, counts, answ+ers etc. refresh migh need to be done multiple times

 notes
 -----